WINDSOR, Colo. -

 "I think it's too early to say that, but in a lot of ways, we're having an awesome season already," Bohn said.

 He used the word synergy repeatedly as he discussed the state of his department, budget challenges, football ticket sales, basketball scheduling and facilities improvements and construction.
-He said much of the news in those areas is positive and reason to be optimistic about the future.

 At the same time, he acknowledged the department must sell 3,000 season tickets between now and the season opener Sept.
 6 at home against CSU just to meet last year's numbers in football, the life blood of the athletic department.
 He also said the Buffs' three highest profile programs must now begin to turn the corner in the win column after several years of building.